rommelskii/obsidian/Console Connection.md

-- There are three requirements
+- There are 3 requirements
 	- Console port on the SWITCH
 	- Serial port on the PC
 	- Serial to Console cable